If a level-crossing injury has set you back, we'll help you move forward

 If your life, or the life of a loved one, has been affected by a level crossing accident, we can help.
 Whether your injuries were caused by a slip or fall on a train, an accident in a station, or as the result of a train company's negligence, you may be entitled to claim compensation.

-You can make a compensation claim for a train accident with the help and support of a personal injury solicitor.
+You can make a No Win, No Fee compensation claim for a train accident with the help and support of a personal injury solicitor.

 You are not alone

-There are approximately 8,000 level crossings in Great Britain which are regulated by the Office of Rail Regulation (ORR).
-2 fatalities and 316 "near miss" incidents involving cars, cyclists and pedestrians occurred on level crossings occurred in 2019.
-Collisions involving trains were less common but far more dangerous, accounting for 50 percent of catastrophic incidents on British railways.
+5 fatalities and 100s of "near miss" incidents involving cars, cyclists and pedestrians occurred on level crossings occurred in 2022.
+Collisions involving trains were less common but far more dangerous, accounting for 50 percent of catastrophic incidents on British railways (networkrail.co.uk).

 Most incidents are road accidents, occurring when a driver crosses the railway line when it is not safe to do so.
 Some incidents are a result of mechanical failure, such as the early warning system failing to operate properly or barriers not coming down in time for the driver to stop.